St Joseph's College, Geelong: History

+Curriculum

+St Joseph's College offers its senior students the Victorian Certificate of Education (VCE).

 Campuses

 Edmund Rice Campus

 The Edmund Rice campus of St Joseph's College is located on Aphrasia Street, in the suburb of Newtown.

 Westcourt Campus

 The Westcourt campus of St Joseph's College is located on Minerva Road, in the suburb of Herne Hill.
 The campus caters for Year 9 students and has a chapel on the campus, that opened in 2016.

 House system

 St Joseph's College runs a house system which is based on points earned.
 There are four houses at St Joseph's College:

 Brophy, Butler, Foley and Jordan.
 Each house is named in honour of four Brothers who gave outstanding service to the college.
 Upon entering Year 7, all boys attending St Joseph's are assigned a house.
 There is a house captain and vice for each house.
-The houses compete for the Adam Bryant Memorial House Competition Shield, awarded in memory of Adam, a student between 1982 – 1992 and former House Captain at St Joseph's College, who died as a result of a car accident in 1993.
+The houses compete for the Adam Bryant Memorial House Competition Shield, awarded in memory of Adam, a student between 1982–1992 and former House Captain at St Joseph's College, who died as a result of a car accident in 1993.
 Points are awarded for participation in a variety of activities and initiatives throughout the school year, including swimming and athletics days, Edmund Rice Day, Blood Bank, Peter Larkins Hill Run and many more.
 The houses are as follows: